 Bridesmaids have a lot to look forward to with looks that offer them a lot more freedom and flexibility in years past.
 Below are some of our favorite alternatives to bridesmaid dresses that we expect to see gracing weddings in the coming seasons.

-It’s no secret that bridesmaid jumpsuits will be one of the biggest trends of 2020.
+It’s no secret that bridesmaid jumpsuits were a big trend in 2020 and continue into 2021.
 They’re not only a great alternative for bridal parties who prefer pants to dresses but also come in a wide variety of styles that cater to a range of tastes.

 For those wanting a streamlined look, structured jumpsuits in fabrics like canvas and satin (depending on the style of the event, as well as the time of year) are a great fit.
 If you’re digging more of a comfy, romantic look, then those with a wrap-style-waist and flowy pant legs might be more your style.
 We’ve even seen rompers with pretty lace overlays for a laid-back, summer wedding.

 Channel your inner beatnik with mismatched floral dresses that create a light, ethereal vibe great for backyard weddings and boho brides.
 If you want to save on real flowers or prefer to opt for lots of greenery, floral dresses are a not-so-subtle way to incorporate the beauty of the great outdoors into your event without feeling tacky.

 Feel free to give your bridesmaids a range of colors or guidance on dress length to help you direct the overall look and make sure it fits with your vision.